XinJingHao/Sparrow-V1/README.md

 #### Reward:

 In Sparrow-V1.0, we only provide the naive reward function.
-That is, when the robot arrives at the target area, it receives a reward of 100, otherwise 0.
+R=80, when arrive;
+R=-10, when collide;
+R=0, otherwise

 #### Termination: